 Small Classes Feel Like Home

 For Colton, one of the most special things about IPR was the small class sizes and a community that felt like family.
-Coming from a small high school in Iowa, Colton says that his experience at IPR made him feel like he was at home.
+Coming from a small high school in Wisconsin, Colton says that his experience at IPR made him feel like he was at home.
 “The small classes are great because you get hands-on experience and you can think about things and ask questions.
 When you want to learn about something, you actually get to have a voice in your class.”

 Although he already had experience in music theory from his training in percussion, Colton says he loved his music theory classes with Steve Alm.
 Colton says, “I really do like the theory classes.
 I applied it more with creating music and making music and songwriting, and it helped me to build some really cool stuff.”
 Another favorite of Colton’s was Kevin Bowe’s production capstone class and Colt Leeb’s advanced editing class.